Tuesday, January 22, 2013

 The clumsiness hits a new car owner in the initial days in his effort to fit in.
 He is in a dilemma whether to wear shades driving a car.
 He is concerned it may look pretentious.
 It may also look condescending to other non car owners of his apartment.
 He then concedes; there is no need to show off.
 And a moment later he justifies himself against it thinking; it doesn’t matter as long as I remain nice and sensitive to everyone.
 And thus plays a whirlwind of emotions in his mind on how to project the right social behavior; a confusion only a sanctimonious Indian middle class would bear to have.

+It takes months for him to be at ease with himself and his self proclaimed exalted social status.
 And then one fine day sipping his early morning coffee, his eyes catch a glint through the edge of his window curtains.
 He looks on and sees a beaming new car, ribbon wrapped standing beside his own car.
 He feels an ache pierce through his heart.

 --------------------------0----------------------------